 Myth 5: High-quality puppy food will cost you a fortune

-When compared to the standard bulk bags of kibble with its indiscernible shelf life, higher quality food — or that which more closely resembles actual food — can seem unpalatably pricier.
+When compared to the standard bulk bags of kibble with its endless shelf life, higher quality food—or that which more closely resembles actual food—can seem unpalatably pricier.
 And if your dog’s content with the status quo, why mess with it?

-Firstly, the status quo desperately needs re-evaluating.
+First, the status quo desperately needs re-evaluating.
 The list of issues with kibble, canned, and heavily-processed food is long; ranging from shady marketing tactics, labeling tricks, and poor regulatory oversight; to undeclared ingredients, toxic substances, and even carcinogens.
-And dogs are given this hyper-processed “food” for every meal of their lives.
+And dogs are given this highly processed “food” for every meal of their lives.

 Fresh food, made of high quality meat sourced from USDA-certified farms and whole vegetables, is cooked much more gently, so it maintains significantly more of its nutritional value by the time it reaches your dog’s bowl.
 That it is cooked also makes it safer than many raw options, which have their own set of concerns.
 Plenty of fresh brands even offer pre-portioned meals that are delivered to you for convenience.